hapostgres/pg_auto_failover/docs/failover-state-machine.rst

 ^^^^^^^^^^

 The report_lsn state is assigned to standby nodes when a failover is orchestrated and there are several standby nodes.
-To select a candidate for promotion, pg_auto_failover first needs a fresh report of the current LSN position reached on each standby node.
+In order to pick the furthest standby in the replication, pg_auto_failover first needs a fresh report of the current LSN position reached on each standby node.

 When a node reaches the report_lsn state, the replication stream is stopped, by restarting Postgres without a ``primary_conninfo``.
 This allows the primary